 Not only are these nutrient-packed plants good for us, but they are also low in calories and often high in fiber.

 This means we can eat more, and they help to keep us feeling satisfied.

 Adding more of these foods into your daily routine can boost your weight loss and decrease your risk for health conditions.

-If you aren’t a big fan of vegetables, consider blending them up and added them to foods such as muffins or smoothies to help you add more into your diet.
+If you aren’t a big fan of vegetables, consider blending them up and adding them to foods such as muffins or smoothies to help you add more to your diet.

 There are two types of fiber, insoluble fibers, and soluble fibers.

 You can find insoluble fibers in wheat bran, nuts, seeds, beans, and various vegetables such as potatoes and green beans.